 Operation Flinders can provide individual and group follow up to young people who have attended our program, Please clink on this link to view our brochure of the services we can provide.

-If you would like to discuss any of these programs further, or you would like to submit a recommendation please contact New Directions.
+If you would like to discuss any of these programs further, or you would like to submit a recommendation please contact Youth Development.

 New Directions Program

 Level 1, 12 Angus Avenue, EDWARDSTOWN